Joseph Hewes: First Continental Congress (September 5, 1774 – October 22, 1774)

 The British Parliament responded to the December, 1773, Boston Tea Party by passing in 1774 the Coercive Acts (known as the Intolerable Acts In the American colonies) closing the Boston harbor and restricting town meetings in Massachusetts to one per year.
 While the act applied only to Massachusetts, the other colonies feared their rights would soon be in jeopardy as well.
 Through the Committees of Correspondence a proposal was circulated for an inter-colonial congress to meet in Philadelphia in September 1774.
 In response to that call the North Carolina Committee of Correspondence consisting of John Harvey (the Speaker of the Assembly) Wiliam Hooper, Richard Caswell, Joseph Hewes and four others called for the Assembly to meet to select delegates to send to the Philadelphia congress.
 Members of the North Carolina Assembly met as an extra-legal body at New Bern on Aug 25, 1774.

 The first order of business, of this First North Carolina Provincial Congress, was Joseph Hewes reading some of the letters from the Committees of Correspondence from other colonies.
 After this reading, it was decided to send three delegates to the Philadelphia congress.
 The second order of business was to pass a resolution affirming loyalty to the British crown and the British Constitution and declaring that they sought only their rights as Englishmen.
 The hope was that reconciliation and compromise with England would resolve all disputes.
 On 27 October William Hopper, Joseph Hewes and Richard Caswell were named to attend the Philadelphia Congress.
-The three delegates shared the belief that reconciliation was unlikely, but they also believed that only when the evidence was abundantly clear that reconciliation was unobtainable should independence should become an option.
+The three delegates shared the belief that reconciliation was unlikely, but they also believed that only when the evidence was abundantly clear that reconciliation was unobtainable should independence become an option.
 The Provincial Congress gave the delegates two instructions: (1) to contend for their rights as Englishmen, and (2) to agree with the colonies to prohibit all imports and exports to Great Britain.
 They had no authorization to advocate or even debate a call for independence.